CFP: Revising Alice

-In 2022, the Society for Comics Studies (ComFor) and the Committee for Comics Studies (AG Comicforschung) of the German Society for Media Studies (GfM), will award the Martin Schüwer Publication Prize for Excellence in Comics Studies for the fourth time.
-Since 2019, the prize has been awarded annually.
-It promotes the work of researchers who, regardless of their actual age, do not yet hold a permanent academic as tenured faculty.
-Honoring outstanding publications in the interdisciplinary field of comics studies, the Martin Schüwer Publication Prize aims to create more visibility for comics-related research, promoting and communicating its importance to a wider public.
+The German Society for Comics Studies (ComFor) and the Committee for Comics Studies at the German Society for Media Studies (GfM) are announcing for the fifth time in 2023 the Martin Schüwer Publication Prize for Excellence in Comics Studies.
+The prize has been awarded annually since 2019.
+It supports scholars who, regardless of their actual age, do not yet hold a permanent academic position.
+By honoring outstanding publications in the field of interdisciplinary comics research, the award aims to create more visibility for comics-related research, promoting and communicating its importance to a wider public.

-Prize and award ceremony:
+Prize and Award Ceremony